Farmers & Producers

 Chip-in Farm was established in 1944, when Hendrick and Thelma Couveé, along with their son Herbert, “chipped-in” to purchase a former dairy farm on Hartwell Road.
 Now in its third generation, Chip-In Farm sells its own organic produce, pasture-raised eggs and grass-fed beef, pork, and lamb, as well as products from local producers.
 The farm also has a kids’ petting zoo and offers farm classes, including Goat Yoga!

 Newgrange Farm is a small, family run farm raising dairy and market goats, chickens, ducks and bees.
 Products include duck & chicken eggs, all natural goats milk soap, and honey

 279 W. Berlin Rd.
 Bolton, MA 10740

-Farmers: Robert Schartner and Family
+Producers: Robert Schartner and Family

 A fifth-generation fruit and vegetable farm, Schartner Farm has been in operation since 1902, when Julius Schartner emigrated to the U.S. from Austria.
 Today, the farm is run by Robert Schartner and his family and is known for pick-your-own apples and an elaborate corn maize.